mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a small cup used for drinking espresso coffee.
 - `derrière`
 the part of the body a person sits on (the buttocks, the rear, the rump).
+- `diaphanous`
+(especially of fabric) light, delicate, and translucent.
+E.g. of a see-through dress.
 - `dotage`
 old age, a period when a person is old and weak.
 "In my dotage".
+- `embossed`
+(of a surface or object) decorated with a design that stands out in relief.
+E.g. a notarized document, diploma or a business card.
 - `fraternal twin`
 non-identical twin, aka dizygotic, biovular twin.
 Identical twins are called monozygotic.
 - `gingiva`